a-man-gupta/Yelp-NLP-Project/README.md

 ## Creating Databases

-The following scripts are used to create SQLite databases from Yelp dataset JSON files:
+The following scripts are used to create SQLite databases in 'create-db-scripts' folder from Yelp dataset JSON files:

 - `create_business_db.py`
 - `create_checkin_db.py`